aysenuruyar-rgb/DSA210-Proj/README.md

 ### 5. Machine Learning Modeling

-A regression-based machine learning approach was applied to predict dam occupancy.
+A regression-based machine learning approach was applied to predict Istanbul dam occupancy levels using engineered temporal and weather-related features.

 - **Models used:**
   - Linear Regression